bcgov/digital-toolkit/_guides/corporate-enablers/corporate-enablers-data-and-information.md

 ---
-title: Corporate Enablers - Data and Information
+title: Data and Information
-guide: Enterprise Business Architecture
+guide: Corporate Enablers
 ---

 **GeoBC** Owner: Andrew Calarco, Ministry of Forests, Lands and Natural Resource Operations Description: GeoBC is a branch of the Ministry of Forests, Lands and Natural Resource Operations which has responsibility for geomatics-related decision support products and services for natural resource sector Ministries, for the operation of the Integrated Land and Resource Registry and for all Provincial base-mapping functions.
 Capabilities: Base mapping and cadastre, Business innovation and emergency response, Decision support, Resource registry and research.